DeMarcus Ware: Awards, recognitions and other statistics

 Pete Prisco, CBS Sports Senior NFL Columnist, ranked Ware as the 3rd best player in the NFL (behind Aaron Rodgers and Tom Brady) going into the 2012 season and as the best defensive player in the NFL.
 In 2012, NFL.com analyst Daniel Jeremiah ranked Ware as the best edge pass rusher in the league and a "top-five player in the NFL, regardless of position".
 The NFL Top 100 for 2012 ranked Ware as the best rusher, best linebacker, 2nd overall defensive player behind defensive back Darrelle Revis (number 5 overall) and the 6th overall player in the NFL.

 Ware is the second fastest player ever to reach 100 sacks.

 Ware recorded 28 multiple-sack games and 32 forced fumbles as a member of the Dallas Cowboys, both most in club history.

 Ware has ranked in the top three in total sacks league-wide in 4 out of 5 seasons (3rd place in 2007, 1st place in 2008, 7th place in 2009, 1st place in 2010, and 2nd place in 2011).

 On April 19, 2016, the governor of Alabama declared April 19 "DeMarcus Ware Day" in his honor.

 Pro Football Hall of Fame

-On February 9, 2023, the Pro Football Hall of Fame announced that Ware would be inducted in its 2023 class, joining Joe Thomas, Darrelle Revis, Ronde Barber, and five others.
+On February 9, 2023, the Pro Football Hall of Fame announced that Ware would be inducted in its 2023 class.